Present at the Largest Ed-Tech Event in the Northwest!

 - The topic is a fit for the focus areas for the conference.

 Each presenter is expected to provide an electronic copy of his/her resources and/or presentation in advance.
 These will be posted on the conference website.
 (Presenters maintain property rights.)

-NCCE requires all main presenters and co-presenters to register for the conference by January 29, 2021.
-Lead presenters for sessions, workshops and panels will receive a free registration.
-If registration is not completed by this deadline, the accepted presentation may be cancelled, and you will not receive a free registration.
+NCCE requires all main presenters and co-presenters to register for the conference by December 31, 2021.
+If registration is not completed by this deadline, the accepted presentation may be cancelled, and you will not receive a discounted registration.

-Applicants will receive notification of acceptance by mid-November.
+Applicants will receive notification of acceptance by October 8, 2021

 Presenter Registration Deadline:

-Main presenters and co-presenters are required to register for the conference by January 29, 2021.
-If presenters are not registered by this deadline, your presentation is not guaranteed, and you will not receive discounted registration rates.
+Presenters are required to register for the conference by December 31, 2021.
+If you are not registered by December 31st, your presentation is not guaranteed, and you will not receive discounted registration rates.